SurniaUlula/wpsso-um/readme.txt

 == Upgrade Notice ==

+= 1.1.7 =

+2015/09/23 Fixed an internal cache array pointer for status messages.
+Added is_multisite() checks to use non-multisite functions for single-site installs.

 = 1.1.6 =

-Added a self-deactivation feature when WPSSO UM is activated and WPSSO is missing.
+2015/09/19 Added a self-deactivation feature when WPSSO UM is activated and WPSSO is missing.

-= 1.1.5 =

-Minor code optimization and addition of method calls during activation to save install / activation / update timestamps.

-= 1.1.4 =

-Updated the tooltip message filter names for WPSSO v3.8.

-= 1.1.3 =

-Minor update to optimize internal function calls and filter hooks.

-= 1.1.2 =

-Fixed a possible condition where the Free update information would be returned if/when newer than the cached Pro update information.

-= 1.1.1 =

-Added a check for Wpsso::get_instance() with a fallback to the $wpsso global variable for older WPSSO versions.